Web Development Blog

-How to programmatically create Views in Drupal 6
+How to Programmatically Create Views in Drupal 6

 So, this stumped me for a while.
 I needed my small custom Drupal module to select a bunch of nodes based on a CCK Date field and the Publish status.
 It is a pain to query the CCK tables directly, so every forum post I could find told me to do this via Views.
 That’s all well and good, but the instructions for doing this all involved creating a View with the Vuiews UI, then calling it to make my query.